 The adjudicator is an expert who decides a dispute using specialist expertise.
-The adjudicator will also base their decision on the results of their own personal investigations, and this is likely to include an inspection of the works.
-An adjudicator will consider matters brought to their attention by the parties, but is not bound by them and will come to their own decision.
+The adjudicator will also base his decision on the results of his own personal investigations, and this is likely to include an inspection of the works.
+An adjudicator will consider matters brought to his attention by the parties, but he is not bound by them and will come to his own decision.